 Domaine seigneurial Sainte-Anne

-Built around 1765, the manor has survived many events in the history of Québec.
-From the time of Sainte-Anne-de-la-Pérade until the turn of the 20th century, the Domaine seigneurial will recount its three centuries of existence.
-Learn about these heritage treasures as you enjoy the rural setting.
+Built around 1765, the manor house has passed through many stages of Quebec history.
+From the origins of Sainte-Anne-de-la-Pérade to the turn of the 20th century, let the Domaine seigneurial tell you all about its three centuries of existence.
+Heritage treasures and rural landscapes are on the menu!

 Verger Barry inc.